sscollis/os-stab/README.md

 spectral collocation Blasius flow solver and there are also shooting-based Blasius solvers embedded within the stability solvers (see below).

+As an example, the mean Blasius velocity profile and second derivative of that profile computed using `contebl.f` is shown below:
 ![Mean Profile](https://github.com/sscollis/os-stab/blob/master/images/mean.png)

+The eigenfunction for the most unstable Tollmien-Schlichting wave (TS-wave) at Re=5800, alpha=0.179 is shown in the following figure with an complex valued wave speed (eigenvalue) of c = 0.36412287E+00 + i 0.79597206E-02

 ![Eigenfunction](https://github.com/sscollis/os-stab/blob/master/images/phi.png)